Monument digital bank review

 There's a new digital challenger on the horizon for "mass affluent" customers.
 Here’s what we know so far about Monument.

-New startup Monument is preparing to launch a digital bank in the UK, targeting what it claims are the “neglected mass affluent” customers whose needs range across savings, investments, insurance and various categories of lending.
+Monument is a digital bank in the UK, targeting what it claims are the “neglected mass affluent” customers by offering them client services, savings accounts, wealth-tracking tools and lifestyle experiences.

-However, this is a bit different to the likes of Monzo, Starling and Revolut.
-Monument is aiming to be the first digital-only bank to target the “mass affluent” in the UK, which the would-be bank defines as individuals with a net worth of between £250,000 and £5 million.
+However, Monument is a bit different to the likes of Monzo, Starling and Revolut.
+That’s because Monument is the first UK digital-only bank to target the “mass affluent”, which the bank defines as individuals with a net worth of between £250,000 and £5 million.

-The company argues that despite the digital banking boom in the UK this customer demographic is currently “underserved” and says that it intends to provide a personalised service to all of its clients.
+The company argues that despite the digital banking boom in the UK, this customer demographic is currently “underserved” and says it’s designed to help professionals, entrepreneurs and ambitious savers grow their wealth.
 Media coverage has seen the bank dubbed “Monzo for millionaires“.

-Monument offers both fixed-term and easy access savings accounts.
+Monument offers fixed-term, notice and easy access savings accounts, as well as a cash ISA.
 Any potential customer needs to be able to deposit at least £25,000 to open an account.
 These accounts are:

 Monument is a fully regulated bank in the UK.
 That means your savings are protected – up to £85,000 – by the Financial Services Compensation Scheme, just as they would be at a traditional bank.
 It also means that you have access to the Financial Ombudsman Service.